kevinbellinger/bm/ROADMAP.md

 * As a user, I want to be able to add a hashtag to an email subject so that my bookmark is categorized.
 * As a user, I want to see a list of bookmarks on my personal index that I've added to Blocmarks, in addition to bookmarks that I've liked from other users.
 * As a user, I want to be able to "unlike" another user's bookmark, so that it will not appear on my personal bookmark index.

-## Partially Implemented

-### Views

 * As a user, I want to be able to view an index of all the bookmarks I've saved, organized by topic.
 * As a user, I want to be able to view an index of all bookmarks submitted by all users, organized by topic.

+## Partially Implemented

 ## Pending